 Once you have selected your SIP Trunk provider, consider a dedicated Internet line for the SIP Trunk, or a high capacity fibre-based broadband or leased line if voice and data are shared.
 Our Draytek routers can handle multiple WAN connections, and, considering the low cost of an Internet line in most places, a separate VoIP connection will be the most reliable way to ensure high quality for your VoIP calls.

 Some SIP Trunk providers bundle their service with a dedicated Internet line, router and network switch.
 This keeps your voice traffic separate from your data traffic – but can have a down-side regarding integration of voice & data.
 Much will depend on the cost and your existing network infrastructure.
 Check that your firewall is up-to-date and will be capable of handling VoIP traffic correctly and with the right priority.

 Upgrading the PBX to an IP PBX

 Chances are that your trusted old PSTN lines are connected into another old device, the hardware-based Private Branch Exchange (PBX) system.
-This device is inflexible, difficult to manage and often expensive to maintain.
+This device is inflexible, difficult to manage and often expensive to upgrade and maintain.
 Technically it is possible to buy a gateway that allows the old PBX to talk to the SIP Trunks.
-But why not upgrade to a modern IP PBX and leverage the flexibility and modern features IP telephony can bring to your business phone system.
+But why not upgrade to a modern IP PBX and leverage the flexibility and modern features IP telephony can bring to your business phone system?
 This allows you to take advantage of the cost savings, easy management, and productivity increases with full-scale Unified Communications that an IP PBX offers.
 You can choose from a hosted PBX, an appliance PBX, or a software-based PBX.

 It’s new and exciting times for telecommunications – with a lot more choice than you may think!
 Contact us at Foxhall Solutions to talk about how your next telephone system will help your business …